Financial Toolset

 Browser text-to-speech

 Navigating the world of health savings accounts (HSAs) and flexible spending accounts (FSAs) can be tricky, especially when it comes to understanding contribution limits.
 These accounts offer valuable tax advantages but come with rules that are crucial to follow.
+According to a recent study by the Employee Benefit Research Institute (EBRI), only about 15% of HSA holders maximize their annual contributions, highlighting a significant opportunity for individuals to optimize their savings.
 In this article, weโ€™ll break down the contribution limits for both HSAs and FSAs, provide practical examples, and address common pitfalls to help you make informed decisions.

 For 2025, the contribution limits for HSAs are as follows: